LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 #### Limiting the scope of an aggregation

-In previous examples, aggregations were performed on all documents in the ecommerce_data index.
-What happens if you want to run an aggregation on a subset of the documents?
+In the previous examples, aggregations were performed on all documents in the ecommerce_data index.
+What if you want to run an aggregation on a subset of the documents?

 For example, our index contains e-commerce data from multiple countries.
-What if you want to focus on the average unit price of items sold in Germany?
+Let's say you want to calculate the average unit price of items sold in Germany.

-To limit the scope of the aggregation, a query clause can be added to the request.
+To limit the scope of the aggregation, you can add a query clause to the aggregations request.
 The query clause defines the subset of documents that aggregations should be performed on.

 The combined query and aggregations look like the following: